Let’s be honest.

 You can’t expect a producer to put in his resources and time on content the market is not going to buy… It doesn’t work.

-I feel embarrassed by the fact that most of the stuff churned out there as content especially in the music and video world are only promoting promiscuity but then, we should also talk about addressing the root cause of this issues.
+I feel embarrassed by the fact that most of the stuff churned out these days as content especially in the music and video world are only promoting promiscuity but then, let’s tell ourselves the home truth…

-We should talk about creating and enforcing regulations that regulates our content starting from our record labels to the publishers.
+I have always believed that instead of this, we should talk about creating and enforcing regulations that regulates our content starting from our record labels to the publishers.
+(Which is most likely impossible).

 And beyond that, the conversation should shift to evolving systems that will help artists produce morally enhancing content instead of babble rousing at non issues.

-I remember there was a time major themes in African poetry and music was all about being black, freedom, negritude and the pride of being African.
+I remember there was a time major themes in African poetry and music was all about the joys being black, freedom, negritude and the pride of being African.
+Today even people like Beyonce who are promoting these values in some of their recent works are still highly criticized

 After a while these themes shifted.
 And people began to embrace other major themes as times changed.